DeVinci-FabLab/Repository-template/.github/CHANGELOG/v0.0.0.md

 - If you've only addressed minor fixes, or nothing specific, use something like:
 - E.g. "Minor Bug fixes"

+## BREAKING CHANGES 💥

+- List components that have changed in a way that differ from previous behaviors and might break projects depending on this one.
+- List removed, replaced or deprecated features that might break projects depending on this one.

 ## DOCS 📜

 - [ ] ✅ Docs added